JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7979 days**.

-And here is a just a random fact -  **Bats sleep during the day and feed at night.
-The place that bats sleep in is called the "roost."**.
+And here is a just a random fact -  **Corals take a long time to grow.
+Some corals only grow one centimeter in one year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)